 There’s no way to really know, of course, except by giving it a try, which kind of undermines my argument.
 But here are seven questions to ask yourself that might suggest a likely answer.

-(Warning: This is the start of an epic blog post, for which you may like to put the kettle on.)
+(Warning: This is the start of a truly epic 5,673-word blog post, for which you may like to put the kettle on.)

 1. Do I enjoy my own company?